Belgium becomes a global player in healthcare real estate

 keytradebank.be

-The background to the proposal is the pressure to consolidate on an international level.
-According to data from the European Public Real Estate Association (EPRA), European real estate companies are relatively small – with all 450 players together accounting for just 13% of listed real estate worldwide.
-This makes them susceptible to acquisitions by capital-intensive foreign players.
-American powerhouses, in particular, have been hoovering up companies in recent years.
-In the UK, Assura and Care are currently in the process of being plucked from the stock market.
-In Brussels, office specialist Befimmo and Intervest Offices & Warehouses were bought out last year.
+The backdrop to this merger is international consolidation pressure.
+According to data from the European Public Real Estate Association (EPRA), European real estate companies are relatively small.
+All 450 players combined account for barely 13% of the world’s listed real estate.
+This makes them vulnerable to takeovers by well-funded foreign players.
+In recent years, it has been the American giants in particular that have been snapping up companies.
+And in Brussels, two players already disappeared from the stock market tables in 2024: office specialist Befimmo and Intervest Offices & Warehouses.

 Attractive time for acquisitions